Rights & Responsibilities

 The center strives to provide quality care and achieve patient satisfaction.
 Patient grievances or complaints provide a means to measure achievement of this goal and to identify need for performance improvement.
 Patients shall be provided with a means to register a complaint concerning any aspect of the service/care provided by the center.

-Any patient may express his/her concerns through the said questionnaire or by a simple informal complaint.
+Any patient may express his/her concerns through the said questionnaire, formal grievance form, or by a simple informal complaint.
 Such a complaint may be registered by telephone, in writing or in person to any member of the center staff.
 All complaints received by center personnel shall be forwarded to the Clinical Director or his/her designee the same day.

 The Clinical Director or his/her designee will attempt to address and resolve the concern by telephone or in person within three (3) days.